 Boban has led information sessions demonstrating soft tissue release techniques to Physiotherapists and Osteopaths as well as contributing his expertise in the area of baseline testing of athletes for concussion management.
 He has also completed fitness and performance testing on elite hockey players at the NHL combine as well as firefighters at York University in the sports performance lab.
 He teaches and coaches each client with the aim of helping them look and perform their very best by laying down specific goals, building a proper foundation and then challenging them to achieve success.

-Growing up as a multi-sport athlete competing in soccer, basketball and European handball, Boban understands how important the combination of functional training for sport/life and injury prevention techniques are for overall health and long term well-being.
-In his spare time he also enjoys working out, travelling, watching movies and reading non-fiction books.
+Growing up as a multi-sport athlete competing in soccer, basketball, and European handball, Boban understands how important the combination of functional training for sport/life and injury prevention techniques are for overall health and long-term well-being.
+In his spare time, he also enjoys working out, traveling, watching movies and reading non-fiction books.